rtmigo/prefnotifiers_flutter/README.md

 This library makes it easy to use [shared_preferences](https://pub.dev/packages/shared_preferences) with state management libraries like [provider](https://pub.dev/packages/provider) or `ValueListenableBuilder` widgets.

-PrefItem serves as a **model** for an individual preference parameter.
-The `PrefItem.value` provides *"the best value we have for the moment"*.
+PrefItem serves as a **model** for an individual parameter stored in shared preferences.
+Although reading and writing shared preferences are slow asynchronous operations, the `PrefItem.value` is always available for synchronous calls.
+It provides *"the best value we have for the moment"*.

  The actual data is being read and written asynchronously in background.

 `PrefItem` inherits from the `ValueNotifier` class.